zesterer/tao/book/src/chapter_5.md

 ```

 In this case, we've not provided enough information for Tao to know what type
-we're expecting the list to have since we've not given any examples of elements
+we're wanting the list to have since we've not given any examples of elements it
-it may contain.
+may contain.
 To make Tao understand that the list should be known to be a
 numerical list, we can insert a **type hint** that gives Tao enough information
 to make sense of it.